Indigopearl/MintEasy-Backend/README.md

 # **MintEasy-Backend Installation Guide (Local Machine - Backend Only)**

 **Important Note:** This guide covers the installation of the **MintEasy-Backend** project on a **local machine**.
 It provides the necessary steps to run the backend functionality independently.
-Please be aware that this guide **does not** include installation instructions for the frontend or deployment on a server.
+Please be aware that this guide **does not** include installation instructions for the frontend or deployment to a server.

 **Prerequisites:**